Apache 2.0

 }

-// Summarize asks the LLM for a concise summary of the article.
+// Summarize produces a concise summary of the article text via the LLM service.

 func (svc *Service) Summarize(ctx context.Context, flow *workflow.Flow, articleText string) (summary string, err error) {